 This privacy statement explains how Mental Health Australia collects personal information and how we use it.

-This statement discloses our information gathering and dissemination practices which are set out in accordance with the Privacy Act 1988 and the National Privacy Principles.
+This statement discloses our information gathering and dissemination practices which are set out in accordance with the Privacy Act 1988 and the Australian Privacy Principles.

 Personal information is any information that identifies or could identify a person, whether it is true or not.
-It includes, for example, the name of an individual, the age, gender and contact details.
-Personal information can also include more sensitive information, such as information about an individual work place history or health record.
+It includes, for example, the name of an individual, the age, gender, and contact details.
+Personal information can also include more sensitive information, such as information about an individual’s work place history or health record.

 Mental Health Australia collects personal information that you choose to give us, for example your email address when you subscribe to one of our publications.

 If you visit our website to browse or download information, we record, through our log files, the following information for statistical purposes: